United 787-9: the Polaris seat to skip and the one to book

 -

-Quieter cabin — The Dreamliner is noticeably quieter than older wide-bodies like the 767 or 777.
-Seats over the wing (rows 30–38) tend to be the quietest, while the rear of the cabin picks up more engine noise.
+Quieter cabin.
+The 787-9 is noticeably quieter than the 767 or 777.
+The forward economy section — roughly rows 30–35 — tends to be the quietest; the rear of the cabin picks up more engine noise.

-Check the full United Airlines seat maps and explore the Boeing 787-9 across all airlines to compare configurations and find your perfect seat.
+Check the full United Airlines seat maps and explore the Boeing 787-9 across all airlines to compare configurations before you book.